learn-academy-2021-delta/week-1-assessment-brandonho2000/interview-questions.md

 4. Objects:a object is a standalone enity with properties and type.

-5. Classes: a template for creating objects.
+5. Classes: a template for creating objects